MARKET SNAPSHOT: U.S. Stocks Tipped For More Gains As Investors Weigh Up U.K. Election Results

 Continue Reading Below

-U.S. stock futures were moving modestly higher in early trade on Friday, as investors weighed up the implications of a surprising result in the U.K. election as a dramatic week of events drew to a close.
+U.S. stock futures moved modestly higher in early trade on Friday, as investors seemed to shake off a surprising result in the U.K. election as a dramatic week of events drew to a close.

 U.S. stocks managed modest gains on Thursday, with the Dow industrials less than 0.1% higher and the S&P 500 up 0.65 point.
 The Nasdaq Composite rose 0.4%, closing at a record.